ShreyasST/NL-SQL-Generator/README.md

 # 🧠 Natural Language → SQL Generator & Database Console

-An interactive Streamlit application that converts natural language into SQL and provides a safe database console for managing SQLite databases.
+An interactive Streamlit application that converts natural language into SQL and provides a safe environment to manage SQLite databases.

 This project combines:

 - 🤖 LLM-powered SQL generation (T5)
-- 🛠 Database Console (safe operations)
+- 🛠 Database Console for safe table operations
-- 🔐 Admin Panel (destructive operations with login)
+- 🔐 Admin Panel for controlled destructive actions

-Designed as a learning + development tool for querying and managing databases without writing raw SQL manually.
+Designed for learning, experimentation, and rapid database prototyping without manually writing SQL.

 ---

 ## ✨ Features

 ### 🔍 SQL Generator
-Convert plain English into SQL using a fine-tuned T5 model.
+Convert plain English into SQL queries using a fine-tuned T5 model.

 Examples:
 - "show all students older than 20"